julianofrodrigues/NLW-Setup-Mobile/README.md

-<h1 align="center"> NLW-Setup-Mobile </h1>
+<h1 align="center"> 📅 NLW-Setup-Mobile </h1>

 # Project Summary
-Mobile from the NLW Setup<br>
+Mobile project by nlw setup, which consists of creating a habit sheet using a smartphone.<br>
-The back-end is at this repository: <br>
+The back-end is at this repository: https://github.com/julianofrodrigues/NLW-Setup-BackEnd <br>
-The front-end project is in this other repository:
+The front-end project is in this other repository: https://github.com/julianofrodrigues/NLW-Setup-FrontEnd

 ## Application images below
 <details> <summary> Click Here to see screenshots </summary>